kubernetes/community/communication/youtube/youtube-guidelines.md

 Kubernetes [Community meeting], [Office Hours], [Meet our Contributors] and others.

+[Subprojects], in addition to SIGs, WGs, UGs may request their own playlists to better target their contributors and increase general discoverability.

 To better serve the community, [collaboration] has been enabled to share the management of the playlists.
 Anyone with the appropriate link to the particular playlist can upload videos _to that particular playlist_ (links & playlists are